kddubey/mpnrl/README.md

 # Multiple Positives and Negatives Ranking Loss

-TLDR: on AllNLI, training w/ MPNRL does quite well compared to MNRL in terms of training throughput and memory stability.
-It's on par with MNRL in terms of task/statistical performance, but I'll need to run many more experiments.
+TLDR: on AllNLI, training w/ MPNRL has higher training throughput and better memory utilization than training w/ MNRL.
+They're on par in terms of task/statistical performance, but I'll need to run many more experiments.